lilyminium/scrapbook-projects/evaluator-vsites-hfes-v0.3/README.md

 Experimenting with running HFEs with evaluator and yank.

 - a test of a molecule with OPC and OPC3 executes successfully in 8 hours or so
-- a test of a molecule with solute vsites fails

 Note -- to run evaluator with 4-site water, you'll need the `add-vsite-sfes` branch of [my fork](https://github.com/lilyminium/openff-evaluator).